praj-bellakka/tp/docs/UserGuide.md

 #### Listing weight records: `list /weight`
-Lists weight records within a certain timeframe (either all time or a particular month in the current year).
+Lists weight records within a certain timeframe (either all weight records from when the user started using the app or weight records in a particular month in the current year).

 Format: